opf/openproject/docs/release-notes/12-5-0/README.md

 The **Files** tab shows you Nextcloud files that are linked to the current work package.
 Hovering on any linked file with your mouse will give you options to open or download the file, show the containing folder in Nextcloud or remove the link.

 Please note: Removing the link from within a work package in OpenProject will not delete the file or folder in Nextcloud.
-Upploading a new file with the same name will ask you to either overwrite the existing one in Nextcloud or create an additional copy next to it.
+Uploading a new file with the same name will ask you to either overwrite the existing one in Nextcloud or create an additional copy next to it.

 ## Setting public holidays as non-working days